All PLS Teachers have a number of layers of support

 Intervention Requests

-PLS teachers can request one to one or small group support easily and readily using a PLS Intervention Request Form.
+PLS teachers can request support easily using a PLS Intervention Request Form.
 Upon completion of this form, appropriate support will be assigned which could include:

 • One to one support with a member of the PLS Core Team